rickstaa/panda-autograsp/docs/source/install/install.rst

     build <CONTAINER_NAME>.simg shub://rickstaa/panda_autograsp:ros-kinetic-cuda10-xenial

-It can also be build from the recipe file using the following command:
+It can also be built from the recipe file using the following command:

 .. code-block:: bash

     sudo singularity <CONTAINER_NAME>.simg shub://rickstaa/panda_autograsp:ros-kinetic-cuda10-xenial

-You can also add the ``--sandbox`` argument to build the container as a writable folder.
+You can also add the ``--sandbox`` argument to build the container as a writeable folder.

 .. warning:: You need root access to build from a recipe file.